GhiwaDaccache/cadence/README.md

 ###  Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
+- This project uses prompt engineering techniques to optimize the interaction with natural language processing models.
+By integratin the OpenAI chat model, and tailoring its behavior to achieve precise and efficient understanding and generation for various user inputs.

 <br><br>